 - (Lagging) Number of visually impaired children that complete their first game

 - (Leading) Hours spent in researching and developing new features

 - (Counter) Number of players that quit their first game

-How do you craft a personal V2MOM document that aligns with those coming from the top?
+How do you craft a departmental or personal V2MOM document that aligns with those coming from the top?